strapi/strapi/docs/docs/docs/01-core/database/02-transactions.md

 ### Using knex queries

-Transactions can also be used with knex queries.
+Transactions can also be used with knex queries, but in those cases `.transacting(trx)` must be explicitly called.

 ```js
 await strapi.db.transaction(async ({ trx, rollback, commit }) => {